On indecomposable involutive solutions to the Yang-Baxter equation whose squaring map is a $p$-cycle: Indecomposable cycle sets with a p-cycle as squaring map

 \section{Indecomposable cycle sets with a p-cycle as squaring map}

 In this section, we study indecomposable cycle sets whose squaring map is a $p$-cycle, with an emphasis on the ones having prime-power size.
-In the first part, we present some general results and, in the core of the section, we establish the main classification results.
+In the first part of this section, we present some general results, culminating in the proof of the main theorems.

 \begin{prop} Let $X$ be an indecomposable finite cycle set such that the squaring map is a $p$-cycle, for a prime number $p$.
 Then, $X$ is simple.
 In particular, if $|X|$ is not a prime number, then $X$ is irretractable and $Soc(\mathcal{G}(X))=\{0\}$. \end{prop} \begin{proof} Suppose that $X$ is not simple.
 Let $Y$ be a non-trivial epimorphic image of $X$ and $f$ be an epimorphism from $X$ to $Y$.
 Then, the order of the squaring map $T_Y$ of $Y$ divides that of the squaring map $T_X$ of $X$, hence $o(T_Y)$ is $1$ or $p$.
 In the first case, $Y$ is square-free and by \cite[Theorem 1]{Rump05} decomposable, a contradiction.
 In the second case, since by Lemma \ref{dyn} the fibers of $f$ are of the same size, we conclude that the squaring map of $X$ cannot be a $p$-cycle since it moves at least $2p$ elements, again a contradiction.
 Therefore, $X$ is simple.
 By Proposition \ref{cok} if $|X|$ is not a prime number then $X$ is irretractable, and by \cite{BA15FA} $Soc(\mathcal{G}(X))=\{0\}$. \end{proof}